Welcome to our space for industry insight — what we're seeing, hearing, and thinking.

 Career Advice Elsa Schneider Career Advice Elsa Schneider

-CV Advice That Actually Gets You Noticed
+CV Advice for Designers That Actually Gets You Noticed.

 Hiring managers spend about 8 to 10 seconds looking at your CV.
 Less time than it takes to make a cup of tea.
 So your CV needs to work fast.
 Here's what actually matters when you've got seconds to make an impression.